Solar resource variability

 Interannual variability

-Interannual variability quantifies the year-to-year fluctuations in solar irradiance at a specific location, typically expressed as a percentage of the long-term average.
-These fluctuations result from natural weather cycles and stochastic variations, causing annual solar radiation to deviate by a few percent from the mean.
-Understanding interannual variability is essential for developers and investors to assess the reliability and predictability of solar resources over the long term.
+Interannual variability quantifies the year-to-year fluctuations in solar radiation at a specific location, typically expressed as a percentage of the long-term average.
+These fluctuations result from natural weather cycles and stochastic variations, causing annual solar radiation to deviate by a few percent from the long-term average.

-For a specific solar project, interannual variability is calculated using the historical series of annual solar irradiance or PV output values.
-While variability is often calculated for a single year, the analysis can extend to longer periods, such as N years, to provide insights into multi-year performance trends.
-Assuming that interannual variability follows a normal distribution, the following steps are commonly used:
+For a specific solar project, interannual variability is calculated using the historical series of annual solar radiation or PV output values.
+While variability is often calculated for a single year, the analysis can consider longer period to reflect the balancing effect of multiple years.
+In general, the longer the considered period, the lower the variability of that period as a whole with respect to the long-term average.

-3. Divide the result by the average value of the dataset to express it as a percentage.
+3. Divide the result by the average value of the whole dataset to express it as a percentage.

 Nearby city